Afro523/Reuters_Medal_Test/readme.md

 Function that is exposed and takes the 2 arguments given by the incovation of the widget and passes them to document.getElementById and MedalWidgetContainer respectively.

 ## src/components/MedalWidgetContainer.jsx
-- Supplied Props
+* Supplied Props
---sort: This is the inital sort status and is put into this.state.initSort.
+  * sort: This is the inital sort status and is put into this.state.initSort.

 This is meant to be our data layer to manage the state and a majority of the functionality of the widget.
 #### Functions